Disperon QED: Disperon Effective Theory

 Our strategy of using \OpenLoops{} in \ac{dp} below a cut-off value $s_{\rm cut}$ and the \ac{DET} result above this value is therefore validated.
-In practice, the value of $s_{\rm cut}$ has to be found for every $\sqrt{s}$ and is chosen such that the final result is independent of it.
+In practice, the value of $s_{\rm cut}$ has to be found for every $\sqrt{s}$ and is chosen such that the final result is independent of it within the numerical error of integration.
+An illustration of this procedure can be found in~\cite{Kollatzsch:2026ubi}.
+The comparison of \ac{DET} and \OpenLoops{} as in Figures~\ref{fig:single-disp} and~\ref{fig:double-disp} provides a first estimate for $s_{\rm cut}$.
+However, several Monte Carlo runs with different $s_{\rm cut}$ are required to confirm the independence of the final result.
 For $\sqrt{s}=0.7\,{\rm GeV}$, we find $s_{\rm cut}=4\,{\rm GeV}^2$ to be sufficient for Monte Carlo usage.

 Finally, we should point out that for large values of the dispersion parameters, the additional suppression of the integrand~\eqref{eq:dispvff} with $1/\dpone$ as well as the \ac{VFF} suppression start to matter since $\Im\,\Fpi(\dpone) \to 0$ as $\dpone\to\infty$.
 Therefore, we can tolerate larger errors in the regime of large $\dpone$.
-Using the \ac{DET} result is beneficial as it is much faster than \OpenLoops{}, even for \ac{dp}.
+Using the \ac{DET} result is beneficial as it is much faster than \OpenLoops{} (roughly one order of magnitude compared to \ac{dp} and two orders of magnitude compared to \ac{qp}).